 Number One: The Cuban Missile Crisis

 A response was quickly discussed.
-They had nuclear weapons aboard and had been prepped for the eventuality of a war with the US—all they needed was the Captain’s order to strike back.
-Except for on this submarine.
-This sub was carrying a guy named Arkhipov who was commander of the entire submarine flotilla and equal in rank to Captain Savitsky.
+They had nuclear weapons aboard and were prepared for the eventuality of a war with the US—all they needed was the Captain’s order to strike back.
+Except on this submarine.
+This sub was carrying a guy named Vasili Arkhipov who was commander of the entire submarine flotilla and equal in rank to Captain Savitsky.

 Savitsky was all ready to launch the weapon and catapult the world into WW3; all he needed was Arkhipov to agree, which he completely refused to do.

 The most likely outcome of nuclear war is total global destruction.
 In fact, this guy might be the only reason we’re all still alive and kicking right now.

 In other words, Vasili Arkhipov didn’t just prevent World War III, he totally saved the planet.